kjmadera24/COE379L-Projects/Proj1/README.md

 In this project, the goal was to perform an exploratory analysis of a specific dataset and prepare it for predictive analysis using an intelligent system.
 The primary objective was to achieve the highest accuracy percentage for predictive analysis and fit it to a Linear Regression model.
 The purpose of this project was to apply skills in data preparation for ease of use and responsible system manipulation to generate accurate predictive results.

 ## Exploratory Analysis
 For this project, a dataset containing information about 398 cars was provided.
-Key characteristics included mileage (mpg), acceleration, and origin.
+Key characteristics included mileage, acceleration, and origin.

 Basic data cleaning tasks were performed, including handling null values, duplicates, and unnecessary columns.
 One-hot encoding was applied, particularly to the origin column, for efficiency.